 Mr. Bush’s public flirtation with a White House bid, however, has interrupted Mr. Christie’s carefully honed plan to rebuild the faith of donors shaken by a series of high-profile controversies and resignations within his administration.

 For decades now, the GOP has been trying to turn itself into the Democratic party circa 1985.
-They are convinced that will win back the old WASPy areas around coastal cities.
-So far, it has only angered the Cult, which sees that as a threat.
-It turns off Americans who increasing see both parties as a collection of snobs.
+They are convinced that will win back the areas around coastal cities.
+So far, it has only angered the Left, which sees that as a threat.
+It turns off normal Americans who increasing see both parties as a collection of snobs.
 But, the rich people run both parties and they like being seen as elitist snobs so here we are with potentially two old re-runs from a bygone era running for President.